-- Colchicine, an alkaloid derivative from the plant Colchicum autumnale, has been used in the treatment of acute gout for nearly two centuries and for joint pain since the sixth century.
+- Colchicine, an alkaloid derivative from the plant Colchicum autumnale, has been used in the treatment of acute gout and CPPD for nearly two centuries and for joint pain since the sixth century.

 - Colchicine can be used in the treatment of acute gouty attacks and as prophylaxis against future attacks, especially when hypouricemic therapy is initiated.